inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/helpful-hints-and-tips.rst

 The following options are available on the :guilabel:`Options Dialog`.

-**Only show visible layers in the InaSAFE dock:** This option will determine whether all (when unchecked) hazard and impact layers should be listed in the InaSAFE dock’s drop down menu. or (when checked) only visible layers.
+**Only show visible layers in the InaSAFE dock:** This option will determine whether all (when unchecked) hazard and impact layers should be listed in the InaSAFE docks drop down menu. or (when checked) only visible layers.

-**Set QGIS layer name from title in keywords:** This option will (when enabled) cause QGIS to name layers in the Layers tree using the title keyword in the layer’s keywords file.
-If the layer has no ‘title’ in its keywords, or it has no keywords at all, the normal QGIS behaviour for naming layers will apply.
+**Set QGIS layer name from title in keywords:** This option will (when enabled) cause QGIS to name layers in the Layers tree using the title keyword in the layers keywords file.
+If the layer has no title in its keywords, or it has no keywords at all, the normal QGIS behaviour for naming layers will apply.

 **Zoom to impact layer on scenario estimate completion:** This option will cause the map view to zoom in/out in order to completely contain the InaSAFE impact scenario map output when an analysis completes.